google/cargo-raze/README.md

 ### Remote Dependency Mode

-In Remote mode a directory similiar to the vendoring mode is selected.
-In this case though it contains only BUILD files, a vendoring instruction for the WORKSPACE, and aliases to the explicit dependencies.
+In Remote mode, a directory similar to the vendoring mode is selected.
+In this case, though, it contains only BUILD files, a vendoring instruction for the WORKSPACE, and aliases to the explicit dependencies.
 Slightly different plumbing is required.

 #### Generate a Cargo.toml
 Generate a Cargo.toml, similar to Vendoring mode but add a new directive in the